ucsb-sbhs-cs/ucsb-sbhs-cs.github.io/_dsw/01_intro.md

  - "The student will be able to create simple web apps involving simple computation on data from forms, using GET"
  - "The student will be able to create simple web apps involving simple computation on data from forms, using POST"
  - "The student will be able to correctly identify the differences between using GET and POST in webapps."
----

 uc_ag_summary: >
   In this unit, the student learn to identify key components, skills, technologies and terminology that are needed for the rest of the course.
+---

+uc_ag_summary: ->
+  In this unit the student learn to identify key components, skills, technologies and terminology that are needed for the rest of the course.
   These include:  the distinction betwen static and dynamic web content, client vs server side technologies, the request/response model of web interaction, and the role each of the following plays in the display of a web page:  HTML, CSS, and JavaScript.
   A small amount of Python code will be covered, but most Python details are deferred to later units.
 The student will also learn a few hands-on skills for producing  both static and dynamic web pages and will produce a few small examples that will serve as starting points for later projects that explore these topics in more depth.